DiamondDev/BootstrapAppBase/README.md

 It should serve as a base for easy responsive Web Apps

+###What should become out of it
+The goal of it is to create a collection of basic elements and behaviours for responsive web apps with a focus on mobile.

 ###Install
  Since all Vendors (jQuery, Bootstrap) are linked via bower (http://bower.io/), you need to install bower and install all vendors with it: